Suppression of extreme events and chaos in a velocity-dependent potential system with time-delay feedback: Discussion

 From Fig.~\ref{2phase}, we can infer that extreme events are suppressed in an excellent manner when the time-delayed feedback is positive whereas for the negative feedback case, the suppression is confined to a few parameter values and that too only for low values of $\tau$.
 In Sec.~3, we found that suppression of chaos happens only for a very small value of the time-delayed feedback strength with $\tau=0.1$.
 In the two parameter diagram also, we can observe a similar suppression of extreme events for $\tau>0.1$.

-In both the positive and negative feedback cases, extreme events mainly occur at the point of expansion of chaotic attractor and continue to get suppressed either immediately or lately in the parameter space.
+The obtained results of extreme events due to the influence of time-delayed feedback are consolidated in the Table.~{\ref{table1}}.
+From the outcome, we can observe that in both the negative and positive feedback cases, extreme events mainly occur at the point of expansion of chaotic attractor and continue to get suppressed either immediately or lately in the parameter space.
 In both the cases, the introduction of time-delay induces a collision of periodic orbit with the chaotic attractor due to which periodic windows occur often.
-In particular, when time-delayed feedback is introduced in the system, we surprisingly find that the system exhibits three kinds of properties, that is $(i)$ no extreme events occur both before and after the introduction of time-delay feedback, $(ii)$ extreme events are induced by the time-delay feedback while it is suppressed on further increasing the feedback strength and $(iii)$ extreme events suppressed by the time-delay feedback.
+In particular, when time-delayed feedback is introduced in the system, we find that the system exhibits three kinds of properties, that is $(i)$ no extreme events occur both before and after the introduction of time-delay feedback, $(ii)$ extreme events are induced by the time-delay feedback and $(iii)$ extreme events suppressed by the time-delay feedback.
 These three natures are displayed both under negative and positive feedback.
 Also from the bifurcation plots that we have presented in the previous two sections, it can be seen that destruction of the chaotic attractor occurs more for the positive feedback case.
-Especially, when $f=5.99865$, the chaotic nature completely gets suppressed immediately on the introduction of time-delayed feedback.

-We also note here that when the time-delayed feedback is negative, immediate suppression occurs for $f=4.15659$ and delayed suppression occurs for $f=5.99865$ whereas when the time-delayed feedback is positive, immediate suppression occurs for $f=5.99865$ and delayed suppression occurs for $f=4.15659$.
 Overall, the places where extreme events occur is fewer in number in the postive feedback case than that of the other case.
-Thus, occurrence of less number of extreme events and earlier suppresion of extreme events can be entirely attributed to the nature of destruction of the chaotic attractor by the positive time-delayed feedback.

 From our analysis, we conclude that extreme events appearing in (\ref{delay}) can be completely removed from the system by positive time-delayed feedback and for a few paramter regions in the negative time-delayed feedback.